Smoke Detectors Available to Shasta County Residents

 Statistics show smoke detectors that are properly installed and maintained play a vital role in reducing fire deaths and injuries.
 Smoke detectors can mean the difference between life and death in a fire.
 Working smoke detectors cut the chances of dying in a fire in half.
 Smoke alarms detect and alert people to fire in its early stages, giving them the time needed to escape the burning home safely.
 Once firefighters arrive, their efforts are best served by suppressing the fire, rather than trying to locate someone who was not able to escape due to no alarm sounding.

-A large number of the smoke detectors were given to visitors at a recent home and garden show, and the balance will be distributed to SCFD fire stations, both volunteer and paid.
+A large number of the smoke detectors were given to visitors at a recent home and garden show, and the balance were distributed by SCFD volunteer and paid stations.
 There are a large number of non-working or missing smoke detectors in homes visited by SCFD and CAL FIRE.
 It is the goal of SCFD and it's firefighters to see that all homes have at least one working and maintained smoke detector to ensure that the residents of Shasta County do not become a fire death or injury statistic.